wildthinkslaboratory/starterblog/drafts/complexMath.md

 ### Putting it all Together
 Here's my first prototype that attempts to maintain the mapping between the symbolic reasoning and the model.
 I'm using smartdown's [disclosables](https://smartdown.site/#gallery/Disclosables.md) to place the main ideas and symbolic reasoning next to the picture of the model.
 I don't have very much control over the positioning of the disclosables so I've made them draggable.
 There's a little black dot on each pop up that allows you to position them.
 It's also difficult to control the width of the pop ups.
 A two column format might be a better solution with one column holding the picture and the second containing a slide show of the main anchor points.
 Will talk to [Dan Kieth](https://doctorbud.com) (the smartdown guy) about how to make this better.

+This explanation is intended for students who are taking calculus and are familiar with calculus notation and ideas so many of the terms and notations aren't defined.
+However, I think a non calculus student could still get the idea of what's happening here even if some of the notation and terms are unfamiliar.

 [start explanation](:=start=true) [derivative](:=transition4=true)
 ```javascript /autoplay
 //smartdown.import=https://cdnjs.cloudflare.com/ajax/libs/jsxgraph/0.99.7/jsxgraphcore.js